Our counsellors have a range of professional backgrounds ensuring that you are matched with the best counsellor to meet

 Melissa works with children, youth, families, and adults battling emotional issues or facing various life challenges.
 She has gained experience working in diverse settings including Family and Children Services (YG), Quebec Mental Health Services, Iris Crisis Center in Montreal, School Boards, Quebec University and Yukon College.
 She is currently working with Nimco and Associates Inc.in Whitehorse and the communities.

 Melissa has a holistic approach utilizing various methods including psycho-educational, strength-based, systemic, mindfulness, cognitive-behavioral therapy (CBT), Dialectical Behavior Therapy (DBT) and Motivational Interviewing.
 Her clinical practice promotes flexibility, empowerment and creativity to allow the clients to embrace their full potential.

 Areas of interest: Children, youth, individuals and families. depression, anxiety, stress management, trauma, post-traumatic stress, attachment, life changes/transitions, familial crisis, adolescence, parenting, and work place issues.

-Areas of interest: Couples, families, individuals, youth, stress management, depression, anxiety, parenting, family of origin, attachment, life stages/ transitions, grief, loss, addictions, health, trauma, PTSD, First Nation, work place issues.
+Areas of interest: Couples, families, individuals, youth, stress management, depression, anxiety, parenting, attachment issues, family of origin, life stages/ transitions, grief, loss, addictions, retirement planning, health, trauma, PTSD, First Nation, work place issues, conflict resolution.